 - 5% of the organization’s gross receipts for the year

 If the tax-exempt organization has gross receipts greater than $1 million for the year, the late filing penalty is $100 a day up to a maximum of $50,000.
-Moreover, if a tax-exempt organization fails to file a tax return three years in a row, it leads to an automatic revocation of exempt status.
+Moreover, if a tax-exempt organization fails to file a tax return three years in a row, it leads to automatic revocation of their exempt status.